Crews Hire

 Negative Cutter – The negative cutter takes the negative of a movie and conforms, or matches, it to the final cut of the film as decided by the director, editor, producer, studio and anyone else who may be involved.
 Final prints of the film are made from this conformed negative.

-Foley Artist – The foley artist creates sounds that cannot be properly recorded during the shoot.
+Foley Artist – The Foley artist creates sounds that cannot be properly recorded during the shoot.
 This often includes creating foot steps, thunder, creaking doors and even the sound of punches during a barroom brawl.

 ADR Editor – ADR is an acronym for automatic dialogue replacement.
 In this process the actors are called back during the post-production process to re-record dialogue that wasn’t recorded properly during the shoot.
 The editor supervises this process and matches the newly recorded lines to the actor’s mouth on film.